Important Legal Disclaimer

 Path B: The Protected Renter

 Here's the twist: Path B renters use "The Record Steps."
-This is a specific set of photos and emails that creates legal safety most landlords don't expect.
+This is a set of photos and emails that creates legal safety most landlords don't expect.

 You're Likely Thinking: "This Sounds Like Too Much Work"